jupyter-widgets/ipywidgets/docs/source/dev_release.md

 Using the above script, you can do:
 ```
-hashes dist/*
+./scripts/hashes dist/*
-hashes widgetsnbextension/dist/*
+./scripts/hashes widgetsnbextension/dist/*
-hashes jupyterlab_widgets/dist/*
+./scripts/hashes jupyterlab_widgets/dist/*
 ```

 Commit the changes you've made above, and include the uploaded files hashes in the commit message.
 Tag the release if ipywidgets was released.
-Push to origin master (and include the tag in the push).
+Push to origin 7.x (and include the tag in the push).

 Update conda-forge packages (if the requirements changed to ipywidgets, make sure to update widgetsnbextension first).